mbadolato/iTerm2-Color-Schemes/README.md

 The Flat theme was created by [ahmetsulek](https://github.com/ahmetsulek/flat-terminal)

-The Atom, Brogrammer, and Darkside themes were created by [bahlo](https://github.com/bahlo/iterm-colors)
+The Atom, Brogrammer, Glacier and Darkside themes were created by [bahlo](https://github.com/bahlo/iterm-colors)

 The Afterglow theme was created by [yabatadesign](https://github.com/YabataDesign/afterglow-itermcolors)